Notes on Theory of Distributed Systems: Logical clocks

 Logical clocks give a \emph{superset} of the happens-before relation: if $e \happensBefore{S} e'$, then $e <_{L} e'$ (or conversely, if $e \not<_{L} e'$, then it is not the case that $e \happensBefore{S} e'$).
 This is good enough for most applications, but what if we want to compute $\happensBefore{S}$ exactly?

 \newData{\VC}{VC}

 Here we can use a \concept{vector clock}, invented independently by Fidge~\cite{Fidge1991} and Mattern~\cite{Mattern1993}.
 Instead of a single clock value, each event is stamped with a vector of values, one for each process.

-When a process executes a local event or a send event, it increments only its own component $x_{p}$ of the vector.
-When it receives a message, it increments $x_{p}$ and sets each $x_{q}$ to the max of its previous value and the value of $x_{q}$ piggybacked on the message.
+A process $p$ starts with a vector $t^p = 0$ (all components $0$).
+When a process executes a local event or a send event, it increments only its own component $t^p_{p}$ of the vector, and includes the updated vector clock value with its message.
+When it receives a message, it increments $t^p_{p}$ and sets $t^p_q$ for each $q$ to the max max of its previous value and the value of $t_{q}$ piggybacked on the message.
+We define $\VC(e)$ were $e$ is an event $p$ to be the value of $t^p$ at the end of event $e$.
 We define $\VC(e) ≤ \VC(e')$, where $\VC(e)$ is the value of the vector clock for $e$, if $\VC(e)_{i} ≤ \VC(e')_{i}$ for all $i$.